wc-donation/wc-donation-platform/readme.txt

 == Changelog ==
 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

+= 1.2.0 =
+new feature: support for Google Pay / Apple Pay / PayPal Express Checkout (Express Donation) new feature: added support for Subscriptions For WooCommerce new feature: from now on donation orders do not net manual processing: autocomplete donations as soon as they are paid new feature: show progress in product overview new feature: support for [product_page] shortcode new feature: support for default configuration for variable products
+tweak: mark variation selection required in donation form
+tweak: show price for normal products on overview page
+tweak: update supported WC version to 6.2
+tweak: some code quality adjustments
+fix: JS error with non-focusable and invalid elements
+fix: check for <= max donation amount instead of <
+fix: html syntax error for checked attributes
+fix: donation form on product page #15

 = 1.1.4 2022-01-25 =
 fix: invalid progress colors #10
 fix: echo bug in progress shortcode
 tweak: improved support for normal products
-tweak: update supported WC version to 5.9
+tweak: update supported WP version to 5.9
-tweak: update supported WP version to 6.1.1
+tweak: update supported WC version to 6.1.1

 = 1.1.3 2022-01-13 =
 fix: remove is_ajax function (deprecated since version 6.1.0. of WC) and replace it with wp_doing_ajax